 Exposure to carbon monoxide can cause flu-like symptoms such as headaches, nausea, dizziness, burning eyes, confusion, drowsiness and even loss of consciousness, in severe cases, carbon monoxide poisoning can cause brain damage and death.
 The elderly, children and people with heart or respiratory conditions may be particularly sensitive to carbon monoxide.

 How is carbon monoxide generated in the home?

 Carbon monoxide is a by-product of incomplete combustion of fuel such as natural gas, propane, heating oil, kerosene, coal, charcoal, gasoline or wood.
 This incomplete combustion can occur in any device that depends on burning for energy or heat, such as furnaces, room heaters, fireplaces, hot water heaters, stoves or grills and any gas powered vehicle or engine.
-Automobiles left running in attached garages, gas barbecues operated inside the house, grills or kerosene heaters that are not properly vented, or chimneys or vents that are dirty or plugged may create unsafe levels of carbon monoxide.
+Automobiles left running in attached garages, gas barbecues operated inside the house or garage, grills or kerosene heaters that are not properly vented, or chimneys or vents that are dirty or plugged may create unsafe levels of carbon monoxide.

 When properly installed, maintained and vented, any carbon monoxide produced by these devices will not stay inside the home.

 What are some danger signs?